node-red/node-red.github.io/docs/getting-started/second-flow.md

 #### 5. Wire them all together

-  - Wire the Inject node output to the HttpGet node input.
+  - Wire the Inject node output to the HttpRequest node input.
-  - Wire the HttpGet node output to the Function node input.
+  - Wire the HttpRequest node output to the Function node input.
   - Wire each of the Function node outputs to a different Debug node input.

 #### 6. Deploy